-- Principle 5: Data in transit ("Data in Transit") from one sovereign nation to another should be subject to the jurisdiction and the laws of the sovereign nation from which the data originated, such that, absent extraordinary circumstances, the data should be treated as if it were still located in its place of origin. - Comment a: When organizations and natural persons interact across borders, they create potential data transfer situations where the data subject is located in one country and the entity possessing the data is in another.
+Principle 5: Data in transit ("Data in Transit") from one sovereign nation to another should be subject to the jurisdiction and the laws of the sovereign nation from which the data originated, such that, absent extraordinary circumstances, the data should be treated as if it were still located in its place of origin.

+Comment a: When organizations and natural persons

+interact across borders, they create potential data transfer situations where the data subject is located in one country and the entity possessing the data is in another.
 This is because through the course of doing business and defending against claims, data often leaves one nation and crosses into another.
-This Principle 5 rests upon the proposition that in such instances, the jurisdiction and law of the nation in which the person or entity initiating the transfer resides shall be treated as the originating jurisdiction.
-Where there is a choice of jurisdiction or law, such choice shall be recognized in lieu of the jurisdiction and law of the place of origin. - Comment b: Data transfers may be initiated by different parties depending on the circumstances.
+Principle 5 (which may be thought of as dealing with "data in motion") rests upon the proposition that in such instances, the jurisdiction and law of the nation in which the person or entity initiating the transfer resides shall be treated as the originating jurisdiction and therefore govern the data until it reaches its country of destination.
+Where there is a choice of jurisdiction or law, such choice shall be recognized in lieu of the jurisdiction and law of the place of origin.

+Comment b:

+Data transfers may be initiated by different parties depending on the circumstances.
 This Principle applies equally to data that is placed in transit by the data subject and data placed in transit by a data custodian.
-Distinguishing between these two individuals would create an uneven playing field and an unwieldy regulatory structure. - Comment c: Data in Transit should be entitled to transit without observation, alteration, or abridgement except for national security or law enforcement purposes.
+Distinguishing between these two individuals would create an uneven playing field and an unwieldy regulatory structure.

+Data in Transit should be entitled to transit without observation, alteration, or abridgement except for national security or law enforcement purposes.
 Such Data in Transit should be marked as such, including information as to its place of origin and final place of destination.
 This Principle recognizes that even when a sovereign has the power to assert itself with respect to data in all ordinary cases, its interest in particular data or data sets will be minimal, if not wholly nonexistent.
 In such circumstances, mere respect for the laws and sovereign interests of other nations strongly suggests that the data's transient "host" decline from interfering with the free flow of data across its national borders.